apache/cloudstack-documentation/source/adminguide/hosts.rst

 .. note::
-   It is safer not to deploy additional new Instances while the capacity recalculation is underway, in case the new values for available capacity are not high enough to accommodate the new instances.
+   It is safer not to deploy additional new Instances while the capacity recalculation is underway, in case the new values for available capacity are not high enough to accommodate the new Instances.
 Just wait for the new used/available values to become available, to be sure there is room for all the new Instances you want.